corbado/corbado-webhook-nodejs/README.md

 ```
 npm pack
 ```
-2. In the project, where you want to use the package run the following command to install the `.tgz` file:
+2. In the project, where you want to use the package, run the following command to install the `.tgz` file, which was created in the previous step:
 ```
 npm install /path/to/your/webhook-nodejs.tgz
 ```
-3. Import the package with the following command:
+3. In your project, import the package with the following command:
 ```
 const {Webhook, webhookMiddleware} = require('webhook-nodejs');
 ```